d-fens/smspie/README.markdown

 About
 ------------
 Send SMS messages using the providers website.

-As of writting it supports
+As of writting it supports:
  * meteor.ie
  * o2.ie
  * vodafone.ie

 Usage
 ------------